Companion (Doctor Who): List of companions from other media

 The Doctor Who spin-off media have seen the creation of new characters acting as new companions to the Doctor.
 Most of them have been created to feature as companions for the Sixth, Seventh and Eighth Doctor, in the new products presenting themselves as a prosecution of their adventures beyond the TV series, but there also are new companions for other Doctors.
-None of them have been featured on television, except for the mention of some Big Finish Productions original characters in the minisode The Night of the Doctor; however, some of them have passed from one media to another.